colons/pyfoot/README.md

 ### Easy extensibility

-The environment that pyfoot's plugins live in is simple, consistent and flexible.
+The environment that pyfoot’s plugins live in is simple, consistent and flexible.
 For some examples, see the Plugin Development tutorial below.

 ### And more…